terales/blackbird-docs/src/content/docs/sdk/conventions.md

 Often, the user will want to respond to an event, but has some additional parameters that determine whether to perform the actual actions in their bird.
 An example of this is a "On project status changed" event.
 A common workflow would be that if a project is completed, a certain message should be sent.
 If the "On project status changed" event was naively implemented then the user would always have to directly perform a decision operation in Blackbird in order to check the new status of the project.
 Only if this new status is 'completed' then all the actions in one branch of the decision would be performed.

 This type of bird could look a lot nicer if the event handling code takes optional inputs to further specify when this event is triggered.
 An event like "On project status changed" should thus have an optional input to further specify the new status, and only if this status is coming through then a flight would be triggered.
 Therefore, where possible, **events should take optional input parameters that can narrow down when the event should be triggered**.

+### 7.4 Optional inputs for checkpoints

+With checkpoints, it has become normal to be able to specify the events with even more optional inputs.
+F.e. in the previous example "On project status changed" should not only be able to specify the status, but also the *Project ID* itself.
+It's after all possible to create this event as a checkpoint and in this case the user is only interested in a specific project.

+### 7.5 Polling events

+Polling events should apply all of the above conventions.
+As a rule of thumb, **polling events should be implemented for common cases if a webhook alternative does not exist**.

+Polling events can be efficient if they only look at one entity.
+If multiple entities need to be watched (f.e. when looking for newly created entities), then using the some sort of query parameter to filter by date times (since the last polling event) is most efficient.
+As a last resort, all entities can be stored in memory and compared on every poll.

+### 7.6 Polling vs. callbacks

+Callbacks are difficult for the user to configure.
+Additionally, callbacks are harded to use in checkpoints since the bird first needs to be published before the URL becomes available.
+Therefore, **if no functionality is lost, polling events should be prefered instead of callbacks**.

 ## 8. Files